stellar/go/services/horizon/internal/docs/DEVELOPING_GUIDE.md

 ## **Start script**

-[start.sh](./start.sh) will setup the env file and run docker-compose to start the Stellar docker containers.
-Feel free to use this script, otherwise continue with the next two steps.
+[start.sh](./start.sh) builds horizon from current source, and then runs docker-compose to start the docker containers with runtime config for horizon, postgres, and optionally core if optional `standalone` network parameter was included.

 The script takes one optional parameter which configures the Stellar network used by the docker containers.
 If no parameter is supplied, the containers will run on the Stellar test network.